tanij/duckuments/docs/atoms_12_guide_for_instructors/00_guide_instructors.md

 # Guide for instructors {#book:guide-instructors status=draft}

+Maintainer: Jacopo

-TODO: to write guide for instructors
+TODO for Jacopo, Liam: to write guide for instructors